MaikuB/flutter_local_notifications/flutter_local_notifications/docs/linux-usage.md

 - `AssetsLinuxSound`, which takes a Flutter asset
 - `ThemeLinuxSound`, which takes one of [these](https://www.freedesktop.org/wiki/Specifications/sound-theme-spec/) pre-defined sound names

-### Limitations
+## Limitations

-Scheduling and repeating notifications are not supported on Linux.
+- Scheduling and repeating notifications are not supported on Linux.

+- All notifications are sent to the main `onDidReceiveNotificationResponse` handler, which runs on the main isolate of the running application and cannot be launched in the background if the application is not running.
+To respond to notification clicks after the application is terminated, [register your application as D-Bus activatable](https://wiki.gnome.org/HowDoI/DBusApplicationLaunching).
+This is not feasible to do in this plugin since plugins are loaded after the application, so `getNotificationAppLaunchDetails()` wouldn't be possible to implement correctly.